How it Works:

 Bottled water is available in every bar, shop, and supermarket.

 Absolutely everything is available in a Spanish bar.
 This includes all the international spirits and every kind of alcohol, and most at very low prices.
-While in Spain, why not try out some of the local creations?
+While in Spain, why not try out some of the local libations?

 Pacharán (patxaran in Basque) is liqueur made from sloe berries, anisette, coffee beans, and vanilla.
 It is usually served after the meal as a digestif, either over ice or in a chilled glass.
 Serving size is usually shot-size, so you order a chupito de pacharán.

 From the main square of Pamplona, Plaza del Castillo, several streets radiate out that are filled with pintxos bars.
 Start with Calle San Nicholas on the west side of the Plaza, for typical Basque and Spanish pintxos.
 Fantastic seafood pintxos are found at Bar El Gaucho, again, just off Plaza del Castilla, south side.
 And then from El Gaucho find Calle de la Estefeta, which is full of more options.
-There are even a bunch of tapas bars directly on the Camino trail.
+There are even a bunch of pintxo bars directly on the Camino trail.
 They make it so easy!

 If you’re not sure where to go, just follow the local crowd.
 They are the experts.
 And they are out in full force each evening starting around 7:00pm.